dolivetree/documentation/language/custom-functions.md

 ---
-sidebar_position: 31
+sidebar_position: 320
 ---

-# Custom Functions
+# Creating custom functions

 Functions allow you to create your own dialects inside Deci.